Emergent spin polarization from $\rho$ meson condensation in rotating hadronic matter: Results and Discussion

 \section{Results and Discussion}

 In this work, we have considered a total density of rho meson gas as $n_{\rm tot}$ = 0.15 fm$^{-3}$.
 This accounts for all the spin states of the $\rho$ meson, namely the spin-up, spin-down, and spin-zero components within a cylindrical rotating system of fixed radius $R$ = 5 fm.
+This value of $R$ is motivated by various experimental and theoretical estimates of characteristic system sizes, which are approximately of the order 4 to 9 fm~\cite{ALICE:2013uhj, ALICE:2020mkb, Sahu:2019tch}.
 In the absence of rotation ($\omega = 0$), the system is symmetric, and all three spin states possess equal densities, each contributing $0.05~\text{fm}^{-3}$.
 At finite rotation, this degeneracy is lifted, leading to a redistribution of density among the spin states.
 With an increase in rotation, the up-spin density increases, while the spin-down states decrease, keeping spin-zero states almost unchanged, such that the total density is fixed at 0.15 fm$^{-3}$.
 Let us first look at the effect of rotation on the BEC of the $\rho$ meson gas.
 Eq.~(\ref{eq_nc_nt}) implies that below $T_c$, as $T\to 0$, the condensate fraction approaches unity.
 This means the total density considered here ($n_{\rm tot}$ = 0.15 fm$^{-3}$) is in the condensate state.
 With an increase in $T$, the condensate fraction decreases, and at $T=T_c$, the condensate vanishes, leaving behind all the particles to be in the excited state.
 In the left panel of Fig.~\ref{fig1}, we show the condensate fraction as a function of temperature for three different values of $\omega$, including the non-rotating case, for which $\omega$ = 0.
 As expected, for all cases, the condensate fraction is zero at $T_c$ and increases as one goes towards low $T$, approaching unity as $T$ tends to zero.
 With an increase in the magnitude of rotation, the BEC transition temperature, $T_c$, is observed to increase, which can be understood by studying the interplay of $T$, $\omega$, and $\mu$ with the constraint of fixed number density.
 The right panel of Fig.~\ref{fig1} shows the temperature dependence of the chemical potential of the system.
 At zero rotation, the system reduces to the simple case of a non-rotating relativistic Bose gas for which the BEC happens when $\mu=m$.
 This behavior is confirmed in the right panel of Fig.~\ref{fig1}.
 At zero rotation, $\mu=m=0.775$ GeV for $T<T_c$, and at high temperature (for $T>T_c$), the requirement of fixed number density results in a decrease in $\mu$, consistent with the expected thermodynamic behavior~\cite{Pradhan:2022mig, Begun:2008hq}.

 At finite rotation, following Eq.~(\ref{eq_energy0}), it is evident that the effective chemical potential of the system is reduced, with the reduction being proportional to the angular velocity.
 This behavior is particularly interesting, as it implies that rotation itself facilitates the onset of BEC by lowering the chemical potential required for condensation compared to the non-rotating case.
 Consequently, this also explains the rise in critical temperature $T_c$ with rotation, given the constraint of a fixed $n_{\rm tot}$.